-Investors might also notice recent changes to analyst estimates for COP.
+Any recent changes to analyst estimates for COP should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 8.19% lower within the past month.
-COP is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.14% higher within the past month.
+COP is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, COP is holding a Forward P/E ratio of 15.4.
-For comparison, its industry has an average Forward P/E of 14.21, which means COP is trading at a premium to the group.
+In terms of valuation, COP is currently trading at a Forward P/E ratio of 17.33.
+For comparison, its industry has an average Forward P/E of 17.33, which means COP is trading at a no noticeable deviation to the group.

-Meanwhile, COP's PEG ratio is currently 1.62.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Oil and Gas - Integrated - United States stocks are, on average, holding a PEG ratio of 1.55 based on yesterday's closing prices.
+It is also worth noting that COP currently has a PEG ratio of 1.82.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Oil and Gas - Integrated - United States stocks are, on average, holding a PEG ratio of 2.15 based on yesterday's closing prices.

 The Oil and Gas - Integrated - United States industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 90, which puts it in the top 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 77, putting it in the top 31% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.